Javon Bess: Saint Louis

 Bess sat out his junior season due to NCAA transfer rules.
 In his first season playing for the Billikens, Bess led the team with 13.3 points per game and total rebounds with 244 (7.8 per game) and was named to the Atlantic 10 Conference All-Defensive team.
 As a redshirt senior, Bess averaged 15.2 points, 6.8 rebounds, and 1.4 steals per game and was named second team All-Atlantic 10, All-Defense and the Defensive Player of the Year.

 Professional career

 Bess agreed to sign with the New Orleans Pelicans as an undrafted free agent on June 21, 2019.
 Bess officially signed an Exhibit 10 contract with the team on September 24, 2019.
 Bess was released by the Pelicans on October 19, 2019.
 Following his release, Bess joined the Pelicans' NBA G League affiliate, the Erie BayHawks.
 On November 17, 2019, Bess had 19 points, three rebounds and one assist in a loss to the Lakeland Magic.
 He missed four games in November and December 2019 with an ankle injury.

 In June 2021, Bess signed with Tindastóll of the Icelandic Úrvalsdeild karla.

 On June 15, 2022, he has signed with BG Göttingen of the Basketball Bundesliga.

+On June 17, 2024, he signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).

+On July 5, 2025, he signed with Igokea m:tel of the Bosnian League and the ABA League.